CMUTLI/tli-ohq/README.md

 ### Prod (please only do this if you know what you are doing)

-Make sure there is a security group that allows for `ssh` access on the DB instance.
+Make sure that the databases's security group allows for external TCP connections from your IP.
 ```
 psql --host=aaxorijd436n8a.cxxtl6ujavn8.us-east-2.rds.amazonaws.com --user=queue --db=ebdb
 ```